anakic/Packer/README.md

 ### 3. Extract tables

-All tables are extracted from the `DataModelSchema` file into their own json files in the `Tables` subfolder.
+All tables are extracted from the `DataModelSchema` file as separate json files and stored in the `Tables` subfolder.
 This makes it easier to figure out which table a change is affecting as well as makes the files smaller and easier to manage.

 ### 4. Extract measures

-DAX queries (measures) are extracted into their own files.
-These files are saved into the `Measures` subfolder.
-Once there, they can be edited e.g. in VisualStudio code.
-This makes editing them much easier because they can be formatted with newlines (json escapes newlines) and with good editor support (VSCode has extensions for editing DAX).
+DAX queries (measures) are extracted into their own files and saved into the `Measures` subfolder.
+Once there, they can be edited e.g. in Visual Studio Code.
+This makes editing them much easier because they can be formatted with newlines (json does not support newlines) and with good editor support (VSCode has extensions for editing DAX).

 ### 5. Extract M queries